StefanZander/lecture_notes/hci/flutter/skript/html/docs/themen/navigation.md

 # Navigation between Screens (aka Activities)

+## NavigationBar
 In most cases using a bottom navigation is recommended and sufficient.

-With Material 3, the NavigationBar-class is the recommended way to implement a navigational element for >2 - <=5 screens.
+With Material 3, the `NavigationBar`-class is the recommended way for navigation **between 3 and up to 5 screens**.

-Flutter provides the NavigationBar class therefore.
-More information together with code samples can be found here [https://api.flutter.dev/flutter/material/NavigationBar-class.html]
+Flutter provides the [NavigationBar](https://api.flutter.dev/flutter/material/NavigationBar-class.html) class therefore.

+### Example

 A first simple example of an app that uses a navigation bar with 3 different screens.

-A scaffold as parent widget has a dedicated property for a navigation bar as well as a body property that can hold screens for all selectable menu items in form of an array.
+A `scaffold` as parent widget has a dedicated property for a navigation bar as well as a body property that can hold screens for all selectable menu items in form of an array.

 ```dart
 import 'package:flutter/material.dart';